Arsis: Starve for the Devil (2009–2011)

 In July 2009, it was announced that work was ongoing for their next record, Starve for the Devil.
-In September, recording sessions began with Nathaniel Carter performing bass and production being handled again by Zeuss.
-The record was released on February 9, 2010, and landed at No. 13 on the Billboard Top New Artist Albums (Heatseekers) chart, making Starve for the Devil the highest charting Arsis album.
+In September, recording sessions began with bassist Nathaniel Carter and producer Zeuss.
+The record was released on February 9, 2010, and reached No. 13 on the Billboard Top New Artist Albums (Heatseekers) chart, making Starve for the Devil the highest-charting Arsis album.

 In October and November 2009, Arsis toured Europe with Behemoth, DevilDriver, and Scar Symmetry on the Neckbreakers Ball Tour.

 In January 2010, Arsis released a music video for "Forced to Rock", the first track off Starve for the Devil.

 In January and February 2010, Arsis toured the U.S. and Canada with Arch Enemy, Exodus, and Mutiny Within on the Tyrants of Evil North American Tour.

 On March 6, 2010, Arsis performed at the Eye Scream Metal Fest II in Mexico City (the band's first ever performance in Latin America) with Sacred Reich, Cynic, Municipal Waste, and Dying Fetus.
 This festival, the Tyrants of Evil Tour, and the Neckbreakers Ball Tour are the only times the full Starve for the Devil recording lineup performed live.

-On May 13, 2010, Noah Martin rejoined the band, despite staying enrolled in college, following the departure of Nathaniel Carter.
+On May 13, 2010, Noah Martin rejoined the band despite staying enrolled in college, following Nathaniel Carter's departure.

-In November 2010, the lineup of Malone, Cordle, Martin, and Van Dyne toured Europe extensively with Misery Index, Grave, The Last Felony, and The Rotted, followed by a U.S. headlining tour in December with Powerglove and Conducting from the Grave.
+In November 2010, Malone, Cordle, Martin, and Van Dyne toured Europe extensively with Misery Index, Grave, The Last Felony, and The Rotted, followed by a U.S. headlining tour in December with Powerglove and Conducting from the Grave.
 During their headlining dates, Arsis performed the 12+ minute track "A Diamond for Disease" in its entirety for the first time ever.

-On August 9, 2011, Willowtip Records reissued Arsis' acclaimed debut album A Celebration of Guilt with two bonus tracks and expanded artwork.
+On August 9, 2011, Willowtip Records reissued Arsis' debut album A Celebration of Guilt with two bonus tracks and expanded artwork.